sekulovskin/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate at the Department of Psychological Methods at the University of Amsterdam, working in the [Bayesian Graphical Modeling Lab](https://bayesiangraphicalmodeling.com/).
-My current project focuses on Bayesian methods for the analysis of graphical models, mainly for cross-sectional psychological data.
-My research interests lie in the areas of Bayesian hypothesis testing and network psychometrics.
-On this website you can find my publications, what I am working on, and my contact information.
-I am happy to collaborate on research projects, offer statistical consulting, or just engage in stimulating conversations about statistics, science, society, and philosophy in our increasingly complex world.
+I am a PhD candidate in the Department of Psychological Methods at the University of Amsterdam, working in the [Bayesian Graphical Modeling Lab](https://bayesiangraphicalmodeling.com/).
+My research focuses on developing and applying Bayesian methods for analyzing graphical models, with a particular emphasis on cross-sectional psychological data.
+I am particularly interested in Bayesian hypothesis testing, network psychometrics as well as statistical and mathematical modeling of psychological constructs.
+On this website, you’ll find details about my publications, current projects, and contact information.